sarahbachernegg/supabase-support-casebook/README.md

 # Supabase Support Engineer Casebook

 I built this casebook while learning Supabase more deeply.
-I wanted to test myself against the kind of work the role requires, instead of just reading docs or making a generic portfolio.
+I wanted to test myself against the kind of work the role requires, instead of just reading docs and sending over a CV.

 My background is in technical support, customer communication, internal tools, and API integrations.
 This repo is my way of connecting that experience with Supabase, PostgreSQL, Auth, RLS, and Realtime.